magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

   The Metadata property of an AssetCollection allows developers to store structured data as key-value pairs.
 This is particularly useful for features that require hierarchical or relational data structures.

 * **Example Use Case**:
-  The **Comments System** illustrates the flexibility of AssetCollections for data storage.
+  The **Comments System** illustrates the flexibility of Asset Collections for data storage.
   * **Original Comments**: Represented by an AssetCollection with the type COMMENT_CONTAINER.
 The comment's message is stored within the metadata.

-  * **Replies**: Stored as child AssetCollections with the type COMMENT, linked to the parent comment via the ParentId field.
+  * **Replies**: Stored as child Asset Collections with the type COMMENT, linked to the parent comment via the ParentId field.
 This establishes a hierarchy for threaded discussions.

 ### How Asset Collections are Used to Group and Manage Multiple Assets